 This means taking good care of yourself – having kinder conversations with yourself, consuming fewer processed foods and enjoying more nutrient-dense, whole foods, moving your body regularly, being more mindful about your caffeine and alcohol intake and managing your perception of urgency (stress) and external pressures.

 Generally speaking, from the age of 30 onwards and as we age, we begin to lose muscle mass unless we do something to maintain (or preferably build) it.
 Our metabolic rate is significantly impacted by our ratio of muscle to fat; if you have a higher amount of muscle mass, your body uses more energy (calories) to sustain these muscles – and this can ultimately lead to less body fat being stored.

 So if you’re not already, introduce some kind of resistance training to your exercise regime to maintain or build your muscle mass.
 Not only can resistance training help you maintain a weight that is healthy for you, but it also has functional benefits, keeping our body stable, improving our balance which in turn protects our joints, ligaments and bones.

-This is why all of our clients whether they do my Group Online Workouts with me or they work with Tom and me here on the island of Menorca or they work with us online with our J+T Intensive Coaching we get all of our clients incorporating weights into their exercise so that we intentionally build their muscle mass.
+This is why all of our clients whether they do my online workouts via The Online Workout Club, they do the 8 Week Body Reset or they work with us online with our J+T 360 Coaching, we get all of our clients in incorporate weights into their exercise so that we intentionally build their muscle mass.

 If going to the gym isn’t your thing then panic not.
 Yoga is a great form of resistance training, as it pilates which both use your own body weight as resistance.